Subaru Vehicles Surge Forward When Trying to Shift into Park

 Weston, et al., v.
 Subaru of America, Inc., et al. ∞

-The first class-action lawsuit was filed in May of 2020.
+The first class-action lawsuit was filed in May 2020.

 One of the plaintiffs says their 2015 Forester was driving slowly in a parking lot.
 As she applied the brakes to stop and shift into PARK the Forester accelerated and hit a vehicle in front of her.